 EMS (Event Management System) has been upgraded and room capacities returned to pre-Covid counts.
 If you need assistance accessing the system, would like a refresher course, or have any questions, please contact Kelly Perreault at firstname.lastname@example.org.

-Effective Monday, October 18, 2021, Bates community groups who book space in meeting rooms in Commons (201, 221/222, 226 and 225) may take advantage of the through the line catering option.
+Bates community groups who book space in meeting rooms in Commons (201, 221/222, 226, 225) may take advantage of the through the line catering option.
 This option allows meeting participants to make meal selections in Commons and return to their reserved space to eat.
-Meals cannot be consumed in the Commons dining room.
-Please remember that masks must be worn at all times while in the building except when seated and eating.

-Information about how faculty and staff can order catering or to-go meals for college sponsored meetings and events can be found here.
+Information about how faculty and staff can order catering and to go meals for college sponsored meeting and events can be found here.
+If you have any questions please reach out to email@example.com.

 Guidelines for Using EMS